PratulSR/Making-Smoke-Alarms-Safer-and-Better/README.md

 # Making-Smoke-Alarms-Safer-and-Better

+__Enhance safety & efficiency of smoke alarms by optimising a machine learning model to reduce false negatives and increasing accuracy & true positives.__

 This report determines the best machine learning algorithm for a smoke alarm by using a smoke alarm dataset to train and test many different models and analysing them on a set of methods of performance.
 Today’s smoke alarms have a high rate of failure, including raising false alarms